jchan108/Stroke-Diagnosis/README.md

 # Stroke-Diagnosis

+This project was meant to look into the issue of being able to diagnosis whether or not a patient has had a stroke before they make it to the hospital.

 Modeled the association between stroke diagnosis and varying non-EEG clinical variables through fitting logistic regression models incorporating spline functions.